Ovyerus/site/src/pages/posts/podman-from-docker.md

 sudo apt install podman
 ```

-One of the cool things about Podman is that containers are run rootless by
+One of the cool things about Podman is that it uses the standard fork/exec
-default, so you don't need to screw with using `sudo docker` all the time, or
-creating a central `docker` group to use it without sudo, AND it means that if
+technique seen around Unix (instead of a server/client model like Docker), and
+the containers are run rootless by default (as the executing user instead).
+This
-you run a multi-user server, you can safely give other users access to it
+means that if you're on a multi-user server, you don't need to give users access
-without them being able to run root containers.
+to `sudo docker` or to create a `docker` group for them, and it makes it more
+easily auditable if you have the tools for that.

 However because Podman is daemon-less, by default if you log out of your session
 after starting some containers with it, you'll find that they've mysteriously